rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 4.206.6 Notes from Parallel name of publisher

-<a name="4.206.6.1">4.206.6.1</a> Make a note on publication statement if a [Parallel name of publisher](/DCRMR/ppdm/Parallel-name-of-publisher/) is found on a different source as the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) if considered important for identification (see [4.204.3.1](/DCRMR/ppdm/Parallel-name-of-publisher/#4.204.3.1) and [Name of publisher](/DCRMR/ppdm/Name-of-publisher/), [4.203.97.2](/DCRMR/ppdm/Name-of-publisher/#4.203.97.2)).
+<a name="4.206.6.1">4.206.6.1</a> Make a note on publication statement if a [Parallel name of publisher](/DCRMR/ppdm/Parallel-name-of-publisher/) is found on a different source as the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) if considered important for identification (see [Parallel name of publisher](/DCRMR/ppdm/Parallel-name-of-publisher/), [4.204.3.1](/DCRMR/ppdm/Parallel-name-of-publisher/#4.204.3.1) and [Name of publisher](/DCRMR/ppdm/Name-of-publisher/), [4.203.97.2](/DCRMR/ppdm/Name-of-publisher/#4.203.97.2)).

-<a name="4.206.6.2">4.206.6.2</a> Make a note on publication statement if the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) appears in more than one language or script and the original position of elements was transposed (see [4.203.97.1](/DCRMR/ppdm/Name-of-publisher/#4.203.97.1) and [4.204.3.2](/DCRMR/ppdm/Parallel-name-of-publisher/#4.204.3.2)).
+<a name="4.206.6.2">4.206.6.2</a> Make a note on publication statement if the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) appears in more than one language or script and the original position of elements was transposed (see [Name of publisher]((/DCRMR/ppdm/Name-of-publisher), [4.203.97.1](/DCRMR/ppdm/Name-of-publisher/#4.203.97.1) and [Parallel name of publisher](/DCRMR/ppdm/Parallel-name-of-publisher/), [4.204.3.2](/DCRMR/ppdm/Parallel-name-of-publisher/#4.204.3.2)).

 ## 4.206.7 Notes from Parallel place of publication

-<a name="4.206.7.1">4.206.7.1</a> Make a note on publication statement if a [Parallel place of publication](/DCRMR/ppdm/Parallel-place-of-publication/) is from a different source than the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and is considered important for identification (see [4.202.3.2](/DCRMR/ppdm/Parallel-place-of-publication/#4.202.3.2)).
+<a name="4.206.7.1">4.206.7.1</a> Make a note on publication statement if a [Parallel place of publication](/DCRMR/ppdm/Parallel-place-of-publication/) is from a different source than the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and is considered important for identification (see [Parallel place of publication](/DCRMR/ppdm/Parallel-place-of-publication/), [4.202.3.2](/DCRMR/ppdm/Parallel-place-of-publication/#4.202.3.2)).

 ## 4.206.8 Notes from Date of publication